-Applications for the class of 2021 will open in February 2021.
+Applications for the Class of 2021 Are Open!

-Below you will find information for available NCEF scholarships, links to download documents and forms, as well as a way to donate to your favorite scholarship fund.
+Below, you will find information about available NCEF scholarships and links to fill out their applications online, as well as links to download documents and forms, and to donate to your favorite scholarship.

 Bridges to Success

 The Bridges to Success scholarship is awarded to North Clackamas School District graduating seniors with a 2.5 or higher GPA who want to attend community college, 4-year colleges and univerisities, or a career school.

 The scholarship recognizes students who have a depth of experience in helping their families and improving their community; are able to articulate a clear future plan; and demonstrate financial need.

 In 2019-2020, NCEF awarded 14 Bridges to Success Scholarships to NCSD graduates to enable them to pursue their educational goals.

 Bapubhai B. Patel & Joseph A. Krumm Memorial Scholarship

 in Broadcasting and Social Media